 4. Search Online

-If you have made extensive changes to your existing theme files, updating your theme may result in your custom modifications being overwritten.
+If you have made extensive changes to your existing WordPress theme files, updating your theme may result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

-If you plan to customize your theme files, then we recommend becoming familiar with child themes, especially if you use a theme that gets regularly updated.
+If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you use a theme that gets regularly updated.
 You can learn more about child themes by searching online, or just visit the official WordPress child theme page here:

-Upgrading Your Theme – Step-By-Step Tutorial
+Updating Your WordPress Themes – Step-By-Step Tutorial

-Log into your WordPress admin area …
+Log into your WordPress administration area …

-Depending on the theme(s) installed on your website, you may receive occasional alerts in your WordPress Dashboard that new theme versions are available and require updating …
+Depending on what theme(s) you have installed on your site, you may receive occasional notifications in your WordPress Dashboard that your theme(s) need updating …

-Updating WordPress Themes From The “Themes” Area
+Updating Your Site Themes Using The “Themes” Page

 This opens up the “Themes” page …